sustainyfacts/AnyCache/README.md

 ## Features

-* ✅ Type-safe, loadable cache: you defined a cacheLoader function to load your data
+* ✅ __No external dependencies__: besides the store implementation of your choice, there are no depencies to 3rd party libraries
-* ✅ Cache groups: several groups using a single underlying store
+* ✅ __Type-safe, loadable cache__: you defined a cacheLoader function to load your data.
+Because AnyCache is using generics, you can use your actual types instead of `any`
-* ✅ Configurable cache stores: in-memory, redis, or your own custom store
+* ✅ __Cache groups__: several groups using a single underlying store for optimal performance and memory usage
-* ✅ (TODO) Second level cache: use a primary memory store with a fallback to a redis shared cache for instance
+* ✅ __Configurable cache stores__: in-memory, redis, or your own custom store
-* ✅ (TODO) A marshaler to automatically marshal/unmarshal your cache values as a struct
+* 🚧 Second level cache: use a primary memory store with a fallback to a redis shared cache for instance
-* ✅ (TODO) Cache invalidation by expiration time
+* 🚧 A marshaler to automatically marshal/unmarshal your cache values as a struct
-* ✅ Use of Generics
+* 🚧 Cache invalidation by expiration time
-* ✅ Distributed invalidation: inject a message broker to enable distributed invalidation of the in-memory caches in your cluster
+* ✅ __Distributed invalidation__: inject a message broker to enable distributed invalidation of the in-memory caches in your cluster

 ## Built-in adapters